-The Columbia Startup Lab in Soho is Columbia’s alumni entrepreneur coworking space, has been headquarters to over 329 startups and 448 Columbia alumni entrepreneurs that have raised over $94.1M in funding and $115M in acquisitions since it launched in 2014.
+The Columbia Startup Lab in Soho is Columbia’s alumni entrepreneur coworking space, is headquarters to 71 alumni entrepreneurs each year have raised over $100M in funding and $115M in acquisitions since it launched in 2014.

 The Makerspace is a Columbia University run workshop that provides a wide variety of tools such as laser cutters and 3D printers for students, artists, makers, creatives, programmers, scientists, and engineers to use, and provide a space in which they can work, share ideas, and collaborate.
 It is open to all current undergraduates, master’s students, university sponsored researchers, PhD candidates, university faculty, and university staff.

 Entrepreneurship Resources at Columbia Libraries

 Welcome to the Columbia University Libraries research guide on entrepreneurship.

 A growing list of clubs at Columbia that are dedicated to entrepreneurship, venture capital, innovation, and related topics.

 Res Inc. - Columbia College & Columbia Engineering

 Res.
 Inc. is a singular living and learning opportunity open to students who are interested in living alongside like-minded entrepreneurs in a hands-on, ideas-rich environment.
 Housed in the Living Learning Center (LLC) on the 8th floor of Wallach Hall, this cross-disciplinary community fosters creativity, innovation and entrepreneurship by drawing on the diverse skills and strengths of both upperclass and first-year Columbia College and Columbia Engineering student.